vala/locale_switch/README.md

 in your controllers.
 It then stores it in session for further configuration and reuse.

-The switching part comes with a simple helper `link_to_switch_locale(locale)` which accepts the same arguments than a normal link_to except from the route part.
-When used, this link will route to an internal controller action that just tries to switch the locale with the same filtering logic, ensuring locale is always an available one.
+To switch the current locale, you need to link to the engine root, it will handle to switch the locale with the same filtering logic than in the global `before_filter`, ensuring locale is always an available one.

 ## Installation